arthur88/.net-csharp/README.md

 11. **TodoApi** - swagger with fully working `GET/POST/PUT/DELETE` methods, response code definitions, using in memory database with entity framework and integrated `Serilog` by saving each HTTP request into `txt` file

+12. **CoreCodeCamp** - not working, by pluralsight tutorial

+13. **RazorPagesMovies** - Razor pages with local DB, CRUD actions working